-The trajectory shall be established at the latest two years after the entry into force of the Directive, and it must be reported within the NBRP.
+The trajectory shall be established at the latest by 29/05/2026, and it must be reported within the NBRP.
 Considering the timing of the adoption of the EPBD and deadlines relevant to NBRPs (see below), there might be a short mismatch.
 While the trajectory should be estimated at the latest by summer 2026, the first draft NBRP has to be submitted six months before that, by 31/12/2025.